FullStackForger/ifmd-fullstackforger/diary/2013-01-31-the-art-of-making-right-decisions.md

 Well… Let's suppose it is fine to stay up the whole night once in a blue moon.
 From time to time, it’s fine to take 6 hours walk home because last train is gone.
 It is alright to have bad day every now and then, be confused or lost in life for few days.

-However, if most of the time you think to yourself something like "oh no, why again?" or are depressed and mixed up on daily basis you, well...
+However, if most of the time you think to yourself something like "oh no, why again?" or are depressed and mixed up on daily basis, well...
 You might want to take a weekend off or perhaps dedicate short holiday (being on your) to actually answer "why again" question.

 As kids we ask "why" at least few times every minute, like little "why" machineguns.
 We do ask less "why"-s while growing up but and as we enter adulthood this number drastically reduces.